chanhlt3/ChanhLT/README.md

 😃I have always been passionate about and interested in 💻technology and I also enjoy visiting attractive destinations.<br>
 - Some sports I often participate in are 🚴cycling, 🏃running and badminton.<br>
 - Sometimes, I also write updates about my daily life and take random 📷photos. <br>
-- I focus on _**"Learning, Acknowledging and Improving"**_ experiences and skills in both professional and personal life.
+- I focus on _**"Learning, Acknowledging and Improving"**_ experiences, skills in both professional and personal life.

 👏Thank you for visiting.